 3. Create cultural awareness:

-Train HR professionals to identify, understand, and manage employees with mental health problems.
-Recognizing early signs of mental struggle may be crucial to avoid serious outcomes.
+Train HR professionals to identify adequate support, understand, and manage employees with mental health problems.
+Recognizing early signs of employee mental health struggle may be crucial to avoid serious outcomes.

 4. Exercise flexibility: